Lyapunov exponents of the SHE for general initial data: Background and Main result

 The KPZ equation governs growth of the interface $\mathcal{H}(t,x)$ which is subjected to a roughening by the space-time white noise $\xi$.
 Due to the presence of $\xi$, the solution of the KPZ equation is ill-posed.
 A formal solution of the KPZ equation comes from the Cole-Hopf transform given as

 where $\mathcal{Z}(t, x)$ is the solution of the SHE:

 The SHE is pervasive in the diffusion theory of particles in random environment \cite{Mol96, Kho14}, continuous directed random polymers \cite{HHF, Com17} and many other fields.
-The solution theory of the SHE is well known \cite{Cor18,BC95,Walsh86} via Ito integral theory or, martingale problem.
+The solution theory of the SHE is well known \cite{Walsh86, BC95, Cor18} via It\^{o} integral theory or martingale problem.
+By \cite[Theorem 2.4]{quastel2011introduction}, for any non-negative initial data $\mathcal{Z}_0$ such that $\int_A \mathcal{Z}_0(x)dx$ defines a Radon measure for any Borel set $A\subset \mathbb{R}$, then \eqref{eq:shegeneral} has unique solution if the following condition is satisfied:

+for some constant $c>0$.
 The logarithm in \eqref{eq:ColeHopf} is well defined due to the strict positivity of the solution of the SHE \cite{Mue91}.
 The Cole-Hopf solution correctly approximates discrete growth processes \cite{BG97,CT17,CGST, Lin20} and has shown to appear naturally in various renormalization and regularization schemes \cite{Hai13,GIP15,GP17}.

-In this paper, we consider a class of initial data of the KPZ equation which satisfies few technical conditions.
-Those conditions are designed as a minimal requirement to study the upper tail large deviation problem of the KPZ.
-Below, we introduce a class of functions $\mathbf{Hyp}$ whose members typifies the conditions that we need.
-Our main result, Theorem~\ref{thm:main} is anchored in to the study of the solutions corresponding to the initial profiles in $\mathbf{Hyp}$.
-As we show later in Corollary~\ref{cor:detinitial} and~\ref{cor:bminitial}, a wide range of interesting initial profiles of the KPZ equation falls inside this class.
-Since the definition of $\mathbf{Hyp}$ instigates those technical conditions which might seem less enlightening at the first sight, we recommend to look at Corollary~\ref{cor:detinitial},~\ref{cor:bminitial} and Remarks~\ref{rem:DetRem},~\ref{rem:BmRem} before proceeding towards Theorem~\ref{thm:main}.